MrPekoni/Wield-the-Weather/README.md

 # Localized Weather

+THE BELOW IS THE DESCRIPTION FOR THE ORIGINAL MOD, MOST OF IT DOES NOT APPLY

 A Fabric mod that replaces Minecraft's global weather system with **per-zone localized weather**.
 Rain, snow, and thunderstorms happen independently across the world, with smooth transitions at zone boundaries and Minecraft-style storm clouds.

 ## Features